 Getting and decorating a tree can be impossible for some elders.
-If you know that someone on your list would love to have a tree of his or her own, buy one and spend an evening helping to decorate it – or maybe put up some outdoor lights if they would be welcome.
+If you know that someone on your list would love to have a tree of his or her own, buy one and spend an evening helping to decorate it – or maybe put up some outdoor lights if that would be welcome.

 Of course, you must help take it all down after the holidays.